1. Purpose of this privacy notice

 People also have the right to complain about how we use personal data.
 In the first instance, they can complain directly to us at dataprotection@outward.org.uk.
 They can also complain about our use of their personal information to the UK Information Commissioner’s Office (ICO) at https://ico.org.uk/.
 Our registration number is Z1216891.

-Outward’s Privacy Notice is regularly kept up-to-date and this version was updated in June 2023.
-The latest full version is always available on our website.
+Outward’s Privacy Notice is regularly kept up-to-date and this version was updated in March 2025.